-2. Incorporate a project manager media choice plan.
-Assigning team roles is an important factor in equitable distribution of work (Wolfe, 2010).
-In particular, Wolfe outlines the importance of the project manager position, but she argues that students often misconstrue a project manager to be a boss or dictator.
+2. Incorporate a media-choice plan for the project manager.
+Assigning team roles is an important factor in the equitable distribution of work (Wolfe, 2010).
+In particular, Wolfe outlined the importance of the project manager position, but she argued that students often misconstrue a project manager to be a boss or dictator.
 In reality, the project manager’s primary role is “keeping the project on course” (p.
-13), which often means the project manager becomes the primary communicator and coordinator.
-As such, I require project managers to think through and complete a separate media choice plan that focuses specifically on tasks and scenarios unique to their role.
-For instance, if a project manager needs to send a deadline reminder to team members (conveyance process), they should consider a medium high in reprocessability (so all team members can refer back to the date).
-In this case, a group text or phone call is not as reprocessable as an email or calendar reminder.
-If the deadline is urgent, the project manager must also consider transmission velocity, which might require an email reminder and text message instead of communicating via just one medium.
-This media plan does not replace the need for an overall project schedule, but in inevitable cases of impromptu coordination tasks, the plan for project managers could prevent miscommunication.
+13), which often means that the project manager becomes the primary communicator and coordinator.
+As such, I require project managers to think through and complete a separate media-choice plan that focuses specifically on tasks and scenarios unique to their role.
+For instance, if a project manager needs to send a deadline reminder to team members (conveyance process), they should consider using a medium high in reprocessability (so all team members can refer back to the date).
+In that case, a group text or phone call is not as reprocessable as an e-mail or calendar reminder.
+If the deadline is urgent, the project manager must also consider transmission velocity, which might require an e-mail reminder and text message instead of communicating via just one medium.
+This media plan does not replace the need for an overall project schedule, but in the inevitable case of an impromptu coordination task, the plan for project managers could prevent miscommunication.

-3. Use the media fit behavior scale and MST framework to help manage diverse teams.
-Wolfe (2010) discusses the impact of conflicting norms and provides students with tools like discussion, presentation, and problem-solving style inventories that allow students to gain insights about themselves and teammates.
-A useful addition to these tools is the media fit behavior scale, which allows individuals to assess their media fit tendencies.
-Since many students aren’t thinking critically about media choice, completing this scale allows them to more deeply think through the implications of their media choices.
+3. Use the media-fit behavior scale and MST framework to help manage diverse teams.
+Wolfe (2010) discussed the impact of conflicting norms and provided students with tools such as discussion, presentation, and problem-solving style inventories that allow students to gain insights about themselves and teammates.
+A useful addition to these tools is the media-fit behavior scale, which allows individuals to assess their media-fit tendencies.
+Since many students are not thinking critically about media choice, completing this scale allows them to more deeply think through the implications of their media choices.
 Instructors or students can also identify those who score low on the scale and provide additional instruction on MST.
 Those who score high on the scale may be identified as potential candidates for project manager.

 MST can also provide a relevant framework for further understanding gender differences, which has been previously studied in writing teams (Wolfe & Alexander, 2005; Wolfe & Powell, 2006).
-In regards to media, research shows that women often prefer online over face-to-face discussions, perhaps due to the interruptive nature of face-to-face discussions (Lind, 1999; Wolfe, 2000).
-Furthermore, according to Woodfield (2000), women tend to prefer holistic problem-solving styles, while men prefer action-oriented problem-solving styles.
-Action-oriented problem solvers may prefer synchronous mediums (e.g., face-to-face) that allow for quick decision-making, while those who prefer holistic problem solving may like mediums that are slower in transmission velocity so they can more thoughtfully process and communicate their ideas.
+In regard to media, research shows that women often prefer online over face-to-face discussions, perhaps due to the interruptive nature of face-to-face discussions (Lind, 1999; Wolfe, 2000).
+Furthermore, according to Woodfield (2000), women tend to prefer holistic problem solving whereas men prefer action-oriented problem solving.
+Action-oriented problem solvers may prefer a synchronous medium (e.g., face-to-face) that allows for quick decision making whereas those who prefer holistic problem solving may prefer a medium that is slower in transmission velocity so that they can more thoughtfully process and communicate their ideas.
 If students are cognizant of their problem-solving preferences, perhaps they can leverage media choices to compromise and avoid potential conflict.
 For instance, team members might select synchronous chat for convergence processes as it provides advantages for both types of problems solvers.
 For holistic problem solvers, chat allows for rehearsability and reprocessability as individuals can scroll back and read through the chat conversation at any point during or after the conversation.
 For action-oriented problem solvers, online chat has been found to increase decision-making speeds (Bacabac, 2012).